Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Setup

 \subsection{Assumptions}

-To improve efficiency, a key assumption is that the joint distributions of $(Z_i, U_i)$ are similar between experimental and observational datasets.
-One sufficient condition is that the covariance and variance are identical in the two distributions:\\ \begin{assumption}{(Similarity in Covariance)} \end{assumption} This assumption can be rationalized if a unit $i$ with attributes $(Z_i, U_i)$ is first sampled from the population and then randomly assigned into the experimental or observational group, independent of $(Z_i, U_i)$:
+The key assumption is that the joint distributions of $(Z_i, U_i)$ are similar between experimental and observational datasets, such that information learned in one dataset can be transferred to another dataset.
+One sufficient condition is that the distribution is identical between experimental and observational data: